Ale-JRD/Trads/content/post/index-T1.md

 Gio joined me, walking at my side.

-[However… I have no intention of dying.
+「However… I have no intention of dying.
 The most important woman in my life is about to give birth to my child.
 Until I see that kid’s face, there’s no way I’m dying.
-So even if I have to die, I won’t.]
+So even if I have to die, I won’t.」

-[And yet, you’re still joining this battle.]
+「And yet, you’re still joining this battle.」

-[Of course I am.
-I’m doing this to protect the future of my unborn child… and the woman who’s bringing them into this world.]
+「Of course I am.
+I’m doing this to protect the future of my unborn child… and the woman who’s bringing them into this world.」

 “You already knew that, didn’t you?”, Gio grumbled.

 I smiled.

-[I feel the same way.]
+「I feel the same way.」

 I turned to look at the familiar who was watching me from Nyaki’s shoulder.

-[I’m not going to die.]
+「I’m not going to die.」

 I said.

-[We’re going to save our future.]
+「We’re going to save our future.」

 ---

-[—, …]
+「—, …」

 Landing on the ground, I felt a sharp pain.